2023 Most Popular Engineering Physics Bachelor's Degree Schools in the Far Western US Region

 Read full report on Engineering Physics at Biola University

-A rank of #3 on this year’s list means Westmont College is a great place for engineering physics students working on their bachelor’s degree.
-Located in the suburb of Santa Barbara, Westmont is a private not-for-profit school with a small student population.
+Out of the 13 schools in the Far Western US Region that were part of this year’s ranking, Westmont College landed the # 3 spot on the list.
+Located in the medium-sized suburb of Santa Barbara, Westmont is a private not-for-profit college with a small student population.

 Of the 7 students majoring in engineering physics at Westmont, 57% are male and 43% are female.